Giniks/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 Usage:
 To use any of the functions or classes defined in this project, you can import the respective JavaScript file into your application.

+Task 11:
+100-map.js:  Contains a JavaScript function to mports an array from `100-data.js` and computes a new array using the `map` function.
+In the new array, each value is equal to the value of the initial list multiplied by its index in the list.
+It prints both the initial list and the new list.
+Use this command "./100-map.js command to run the script,.

+TASK12:
+101-sorted.js: Contains JavaScript function  that imports a dictionary of occurrences by user id from `101-data.js` and computes a new dictionary of user ids by occurrence.
+In the new dictionary, each key represents the number of occurrences, and the corresponding value is a list of user ids.
+The script prints the new dictionary at the end.
+Use ./101-sorted.js command  to run the script.

+TASK13:
+102-concat.js: Contains a JavaScript that concatenates the contents of two source files into a destination file.
+It takes three arguments: the file path of the first source file, the file path of the second source file, and the file path of the destination file.
+It is used to merge the content of two files.
+Use ./102-concat.js fileA fileB fileC command to run the script.

+Acknowledgement

+Special thanks to ALX community for their invaluable education and support.

+Authour

+Name: Ginika Elizabeth Nna

+Email: elizabethginika9@gmail.com